Joseph has had a lawn and irrigation business in Florida for almost a decade and enjoys sharing his landscaping tips.

-Kubota did not bring their products to the United States until 1969, but has quickly grown to one of the largest mower and tractor brands in the USA.
+Kubota did not bring their products to the United States until 1969, but they have quickly grown to be one of the largest mower and tractor brands in the USA.

 With 8 lines of zero-turn mowers ranging from 19 to 32 horsepower with decks from 42" to 72", Kubota has every size zero-turn available.
 These include entry level/homeowner models, large and small diesel units, and models with every creature comfort available.

 The flagship of the Kubota zero-turns, the ZD1500 series, offers a 30.8 hp diesel engine, air ride suspension seat, split front axle, mulching capability, hydraulic mower deck lift, and more.

 Kubota offers zero-turn mowers with engine packages from 19 to 32.5 horsepower and deck widths from 42 to 72 inches.
 They also have walk behinds, stand-ons, and front mount mowers.

 - Z100 (Kommander) Series: 21.5 to 25 hp engines